-The Dashboard Designer provides the capability to create calculated fields that allow you to apply complex expressions to data fields that are obtained from the dashboard's data source.
-You can use these fields in data visualizations as regular data source fields.
+The Web Dashboard control provides the capability to create calculated fields that allow you to apply complex expressions to data fields obtained from the dashboard's data source.
+As a result, you can use these fields in data visualizations as regular data source fields.

 Note that calculated fields are not supported for the OLAP data source.